 Ken Venturi catches fire in final round and cards a -63- to take the L.A.
 Open

-LOS ANGELES, JAN 5 (AP) – Ken Venturi fashioned an eight under par 63 in an amazing comeback today and captured the $35,000 Los Angeles Open golf tournament.
-Eight strokes behind the leader, Art Wall Jr., going into the final round, the 27 year old venture shot a 30-33=63 for a 72 total of 278.
+On this day In 1959, Ken Venturi fashioned an eight under par 63 in an amazing comeback and captured the $35,000 Los Angeles Open golf tournament.
+Eight strokes behind the leader, Art Wall Jr., going into the final round, Venturi shot a 30-33=63 for a 72 total of 278.
 Par at the Rancho Golf Club Course is 36-35=71…

 Venturi would keep up his good play onto the 1960 season at the Masters.
 He finished just one stroke behind the eventual winner Arnold Palmer on the final day.
-Venturi transformed his successful playing career into the broadcasting booth.
+Eventually he would go on the wins he 1964 U.S. Open at Congressional Country Club.
+He later transformed his successful playing career into the broadcasting booth.
 He spent the next 35 years working as a color commentator and lead analyst for CBS Sports.